attractions&events | here for it

 Should the weather be looking frightful, there’s also plenty to be had indoors that is safe and delightful.

-For non-holiday themed fun, be sure to check out our vast array of Escape Rooms, along with the Winnipeg original gaming centre Activate Games -- which surely soon will become a world-wide phenomenon.
+Be sure to check out our vast array of Escape Rooms, along with the Winnipeg original gaming centre Activate Games -- which surely soon will become a world-wide phenomenon.
 At Activate you and your team star in what is essentially your own 8-bit video game, but instead of using VR you actually physically navigate a series of game rooms, scoring points by doing everything from ducking lasers, to frantically shooting hoops, to navigating a colour-coordinated climbing wall.
 It’s such addictive fun.

 Adults into games will also gravitate to the Rec Room.
 This new place combines great food and drink with all manner of merriment like axe-throwing, ping-pong, arcades, bowling, VR and more.